What Is Local Search Marketing and How to Win More Local Customers

 Proximity How close the business is to the searcher’s device location

-Relevance How well the business information matches the search term and local search intent
+Relevance How well the business information matches the search term and the user’s search intent

-Prominence Reviews, backlinks, citations, and overall brand strength
+Prominence Reviews, backlinks, citations, and the business’s offline and online visibility

 Even generic terms like “coffee shop” trigger localised search results because Google infers local intent from device signals such as GPS, Wi-Fi data, and IP address.
 The searcher doesn’t need to type a suburb name.
 Google figures it out.

-This means local search refers to any query where Google determines the user wants nearby results, whether they explicitly ask for them or not.
+This means local search refers to any query where Google determines the user wants nearby businesses, whether they explicitly ask for them or not, so understanding local search queries matters.

 Why Localised Search Matters for Businesses

-Local search results attract users who are late in the buying journey.
+Local SEO helps businesses appear in relevant local searches and attract local customers.
 Someone searching “best physio near me” or “storage Richlands QLD” isn’t researching for next month—they’re typically ready to call, book, or visit the same day.

 The numbers reflect this urgency: